 It feels weird, but good, to realise that we are in April already.
 How time flies!
-While my Instagram feed is getting flooded in pictures of spring greenery and new life, here up north, we are still waiting for that elusive day when daytime temperatures are equal or higher to the nighttime temperatures.
+While my Instagram feed is getting flooded in pictures of spring greenery and new life of March, here up north, we are still waiting for that elusive day when nighttime temperatures are steadily above freezing and melting begins in earnest.

 Excited rumourmongers stalk the weather forecasts and hope it will be this time.
 Snow is melting outside, making for somewhat lethal walking conditions, but we are excited, spring is coming!